 - Sugar – For biscuits to have the classic Southern taste, don’t skip the sugar and don’t use sugar substitutes, it adds just the right amount of sweetness.

 - Flour – All-purpose flour is perfect for this recipe.
-You can substitute with gluten-free flour if you need to or use bread flour.
+You can substitute with gluten-free flour if you need to or use bread flour for a slightly taller biscuit.

 Step 1: Begin your biscuit dough.